ultimate271/notes/martin/storm01Prologue01.md

 hundred women in his youth, and liked to boast how none had never seen nor heard him until he shoved it up inside them.

+### Chett's plan described, who is meant to kill whom
 The plan was Chett’s.
 He was the clever one; he’d been steward to old Maester Aemon for four good years before that bastard Jon Snow had done him out so his job could be handed to his fat pig of a friend.
 When he killed Sam Tarly